 As Spurgeon's review of the previous model noted, the somewhat tall first and second gear and the focus on top-end power made the RS less user-friendly in an urban setting, though it also made it better suited to the track.
 The revisions for 2020 were aimed at keeping the top end while improving the mid-range.
 The lower gear ratios were revised and Triumph changed the intake duct and exhaust cam on the engine.
 Changes to various parts yielded a seven percent reduction in rotational inertia.
 The result is nine percent more torque at 8,000 rpm, said Triumph Chief Engineer Stuart Woods.
 Peak torque also occurs lower, at 9,350 rpm compared to 10,800 rpm on the current version.
 Peak horsepower claimed by Triumph is unchanged: 121 at 11,750 rpm, exactly 1,000 rpm before the rev limiter kicks in.
 The chart below compares the torque output of the 2020 model against the current 765 cc Street Triple RS.

 We're used to hearing about engineers adding valve overlap — the time both intake and exhaust valves are open in the cylinder — to increase power, but that's top-end power, typically.
 In this case, the engineers reduced valve overlap.
 The engine changes work with a new exhaust to provide the mid-range boost while complying with Euro 5, Woods said.
 The exhaust is freer flowing and uses two catalytic converters.
 But don't worry, it still tucks away as tidy as before and Triumph even claims it sounds better.
-Here's a video clip of the bike rolling by on the roads of Spain that might let you decide that for yourself.

 Another change for 2020 is the quickshifter for both upshifts and downshifts, which is now standard on the RS.
 Woods said other changes in the transmission complement the quickshifter so it works better.
 Higher precision machining allowed removal of anti-backlash gears in the transmission for reduced mass.